nglaze00/flappy_bird/README.md

 # tank_game_ai
-Tank battle game where you can play against a trained bot
+Tank war game.
+Play against other humans or an AI (trained using NEAT)